jnozzi/cocoadev.com/markdown/NSMatrixAndNSBezierPath.md

 ----
 Hey Trax,

-I think you might want to read up on how to bracket switch statements and look at the documentation for General/NSPoint, General/NSRect and General/NSSize.
+I think you might want to read up on how to bracket switch statements and look at the documentation for NSPoint, NSRect and NSSize.

 -(void)animateOneFrame